14 15 Reasons to Keep Cats Indoors

 1. INDOOR CATS DON’T GET HIT BY CARS

-As smart as your cat is, when she’s hyper focused on prey, or simply running to get somewhere, they may become the victim of a vehicle mishap.
+As smart as your cat is, when she’s hyperfocused on prey, or simply running to get somewhere, she may become the victim of a vehicle mishap.

 2. PROTECT HER FROM WHAT SHE CATCHES

-Rodents, cockroaches, birds can all have diseases.
+Rodents, cockroaches, and birds can all have diseases, including rabies, parvo, calicivirus and more.
 I’ve dealt with bird mites after my outdoor cat caught a bird (30 years ago).
-It was 2 trips to the vet and expensive treatments.
+It was two trips to the vet and expensive treatments.

 Cats can also choke on animal parts.